romgere/MyExoMy/README.md

 - Config scripts has been rewriten into a nodejs TUI application.
 - More to come, see [todo](https://github.com/romgere/MyExoMy/wiki/ToDos)

+# Where to start

+Take a look to the Wiki : https://github.com/romgere/MyExoMy/wiki

+If you start from scratch, you may want to go through the [assembling rover guide](https://github.com/romgere/MyExoMy/wiki/Assembling-the-Rover) or [software installation](https://github.com/romgere/MyExoMy/wiki/Software-installation).

+ℹ️ The wiki is still Work In Progress, you can probably make an idea of the work that such project is needed by reading [the original ExoMy wiki](https://github.com/esa-prl/ExoMy/wiki)

 # Know issues

 - Proximity sensors boxes need a re-design (proximity sensor lifght signal hit box & result in poor "far object" detection)